 This cache is by default set to soft, meaning that the datastore query results are cached using soft references.
-This is set using the persistence property datanucleus.cache.queryResult.type.
-You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used, or finally to none meaning that there is no caching of query results information.
-You can also specify datanucleus.cache.queryResult.cacheName to define the name of the cache used for the query results cache.
+This is set using the persistence property datanucleus.cache.queryResults.type.
+You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used.

+You can specify persistence property datanucleus.cache.queryResults.cacheName to define the name of the cache used for the query results cache.